DevExpress-Examples/winforms-grid-change-height-to-match-height-of-rows/Readme.md

 This example shows how to dynamically change the height of the grid to match the total height of the visible rows.

 The `GridView.GetViewInfo` method is used to obtain the `GridViewInfo` object that contains information about grid UI elements (including the size).
-Note this method is hidden from IntelliSence
+Note this method is hidden from IntelliSence.

 # Files to Review